How to Effectively Manage Shift Working Employees

 - Minimize consecutive night shifts as much as you can.

-- Try to give employees a minimum of 24 - 48 hours off in between working a different shift schedule.
+- Try to give employees a minimum of 24 to 48 hours off in between working a different shift schedule, as an irregular shift pattern will consequently affect sleep patterns.

 - If possible, avoid alternating working days and days off.
 Instead, try to keep your employees working consistently day after day until it's time for their days off.